- Meet The Team

-Their blood pressure, pulse, respiration rate and temperature will be recorded by the nurse.
-Their height and weight will also be measured and recorded.
+Their blood pressure, pulse, respiration rate, temperature and height and weight will be recorded by the nurse.

-The ward doctor will ask you a few questions regarding theirpast and present health and about any medicines they may be taking and also perform a quick examination e.g listen to their heart etc.
+The ward doctor will ask you a few questions regarding their past and present health, any medicines they may be taking and also perform a quick examination e.g listen to their heart.

 There is very little ward routine and you will be encouraged to follow your home routine as much as possible.
 The older children spend much of their time playing and doing activities, organised by our play specialist / teachers on the ward.